rabfulton/ChatGTK/README.md

 - `GROK_API_KEY` (optional, used for xAI Grok models)
 - `CLAUDE_API_KEY` / `ANTHROPIC_API_KEY` (optional, used for Anthropic Claude models via the OpenAI SDK compatibility layer)

+You will need at least one API key for the application to function.
 You can also manage API keys from within the app via the **API Keys** button in the top bar; any keys set in the environment will be picked up automatically on launch.

 ### Getting API keys